Skip to content

 Notes

-• The Developer Panel reads directly from the saved database values — it reflects the state after the last save, not the current unsaved state of the panel fields.
+• The Developer Panel reads saved database values — it always reflects the state after the last Save, not the current unsaved panel state.
+Save first, then check the panel.

 On This Page